-Hufflepuffs are the House known for being the most joyous and laid back.
-So naturally, when a character’s signature catch phrase is “Happy Birthday!”, it is safe to say that they would be Sorted into Hufflepuff House.
+Hufflepuff is the House known for being the most joyous and laid-back.
+So naturally, when a character’s signature catchphrase is “Happy Birthday”, it is safe to say that Frosty would be Sorted into Hufflepuff House.
 Seriously, how much happier can you get?
-Birthdays are awesome!
+Birthdays are awesome.
 Frosty is accepting of everybody, making him a great addition to the badgers.

 Another important trait of Hufflepuff House is that they are accepting.
 They will take in anyone and everyone.
-As the Sorting Hat says in Order of the Phoenix, “Said Hufflepuff, ‘I’ll teach the lot/ And treat them just the same.’”
+As the Sorting Hat says in Harry Potter and the Order of the Phoenix, “Said Hufflepuff, ‘I’ll teach the lot, / And treat them just the same.’”
 Santa Claus does just this.
 He gives every child a chance to receive a gift.
 Of course, they must not be naughty… but Santa Claus seems very forgiving when it comes to behavior.

 Buddy seems like the type of guy who would belong in Hufflepuff.
 After all, he contains many of the Hufflepuff traits.
 He is just and loyal.
 He is a hard worker.
 And he would love to live in a common room so close to the kitchens where he could eat spaghetti and syrup as often as possible.
 But at the end of the day, Buddy’s bravery is what sets him apart from his fellow elves up at the North Pole.
 Buddy makes the treacherous journey from the North Pole to New York City, braving many obstacles.
 Then he must confront his father whom he has never met, a very brave task indeed.
-And finally, he must save Christmas by stepping up to help Santa (and sing a few Christmas carols to inspire belief among the citizens of NYC) deliver the presents to the children of the world safely.
+And finally, he must save Christmas by stepping up to help Santa deliver the presents to the children of the world safely (and sing a few Christmas carols to inspire belief among the citizens of NYC).
 Now that sounds like a true Gryffindor.